juanborre/alfred-zoom-personal-room/README.md

 # alfred-zoom-personal-room

-With a click, it pastes the link of your Zoom personal room, opens the room and activates your video.
+[Alfred](https://www.alfredapp.com/) workflow that, with a click, it pastes the link of your Zoom personal room, opens the room and activates your video.

 ![Zoom personal room](https://github.com/juanborre/alfred-zoom-personal-room/blob/main/demo.gif)